 Why not to go to Rwanda for your first safari

-Many consider Rwanda a destination for more seasoned travellers, because it wasn’t as plentiful as neighbouring Tanzania with its Serengeti ecosystem.
+Many consider Rwanda a destination for more seasoned travellers, because it isn’t the typical Big 5 safari destination.
+Although Akagera is a Big 5 park it is obviously not as plentiful as neighbouring Tanzania with its Serengeti ecosystem.
 Yet, times are changing and Rwanda is catching up quickly.
-Akagera is thriving and slowly developing as an interesting Big 5 destination (tsetse flies aside) while Nyungwe and Volcanoes National Park are dotted with incredible local camps as well as luxury lodges.
-And with the repopulation of Akagera National Park and it’s status as Big 5 park you can now combine a classic plains safari with the jungle treks in one trip in one country, no border crossings or multi-country visas necessary.
+Akagera is thriving and developing as a more interesting Big 5 destination (tsetse flies aside) while Nyungwe and Volcanoes National Park offer the most incredible primate encounters and are dotted with incredible local camps as well as luxury lodges.
+And with the repopulation of Akagera National Park and it’s status as Big 5 park you can now combine a classic plains safari with the primate jungle treks in one trip in one country, no border crossings or multi-country visas necessary.
 So the only reason against Rwanda can be the high prices for the gorilla trekking experience (think 1,500 USD per person just for the permit).
-Neighbouring Uganda offers a more affordable gorilla trekking option (at 700 USD permit prices).
+Neighbouring Uganda offers a more affordable gorilla trekking option (at 800 USD permit prices).

 Why to go to Zimbabwe for your first safari

-Zimbabwe was our sixth country to visit during a safari.
-Now we only had a glimpse of the country, as we only got to visit Hwange National Park.
-But generally speaking Zimbabwe offers some extraordinary National Parks and the political situation has also stabilised in recent years.
-Hwange National Park, renowned for its vast elephant herds and diverse wildlife, offers great game viewing opportunities and ethical safaris.
+Zimbabwe was our sixth country to visit on a safari.
+By now we’ve been in Zimbabwe three times – from Victoria Falls to Hwange National Park and famous Mana Pools.
+Zimbabwe offers some extraordinary National Parks and the political situation has also stabilised in recent years.
+Hwange National Park, renowned for its vast elephant herds and diverse wildlife, offers great game viewing opportunities and incredible locally owned safari camps.
+Mana Pools, with its unique riverine landscapes, has some of the best walking and canoe safaris on the continent (plus some stunning private concessions).
 The other drawing point for Zimbabwe is of course the Victoria Falls, a UNESCO World Heritage Site.
 We’ve seen the falls from both sides (Zambia and Zimbabwe) and can attest to their captivating magic (plus you can take microlight flights and river cruises here as well).
-Mana Pools National Park, with its unique riverine landscapes, promises unforgettable encounters with elephants who can stand on their hind legs and a chance to explore the Zambezi River up close (that park is still on our bucket list).

 Why not to go to Zimbabwe for your first safari